sdat2/adcirc-emulation/README.md

 ├── requirements       <- Directory containing the requirement files.
 │
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
-├── src                <- Source code for use in this project.
+├── ademu                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module.
 │   │
 │   ├── config         <- Config yaml files.